Muthoni Likimani: Biography

-In the 1980s, Likimani became a Nairobi city councillor, which position she held until the government replaced the council with a city commission.
+In the 1980s, Likimani became a Nairobi city councillor, which position she held until the Kenyan government replaced the council with a city commission.
 Her autobiography, Fighting Without Ceasing, was published in 2005.

 In 2007, she received the World YWCA Council Award in recognition of dedicated leadership for her involvement as a Women's Rights Activist.
-In 2014 she was appointed Peace Ambassador in Kenya of The International Forum for the Literature and Culture of Peace (IFLAC).
+In 2014, she was appointed Peace Ambassador in Kenya of the International Forum for the Literature and Culture of Peace (IFLAC).

 Personal life

 A Kikuyu, she married the Masai Dr Jason Clement Likimani, whom she met when he was the Medical Officer of Health at Fort Hall (now Murang'a) District General Hospital.
 She has said: "He had been with my brother, Ngumba, at Makerere University College and he used to come home.
 He was the only African medical practitioner allowed access to detention camps to treat detainees.
 And during our visits I was not allowed inside the camps.
 I would converse across the barbed wire and would sneak in and out letters to detainees’ relatives.
 That is how I became an unofficial letter carrier even though my husband did not know."
 They had four children.
 Her husband died in 1989.